Certificate & Diploma in Communicative Chinese - Full-time

 - Term 3: £3,855.00

-*we apply a 5% discount to those who pay the full course fee at the start of Term 1
+* We offer a 5% discount to those who pay the full course fee at the start of the first term.

-The Language Centre contact for this course is Ms Wei Jin
+The Language Centre contact for this programme is Ms Helen Tang.